bytecodealliance/wasmtime/cranelift/docs/ir.md

 Instructions define zero, one, or more result values.
 All SSA values are either EBB parameters or instruction results.

-In the example above, the loop induction variable `i` is represented as three SSA values: In the entry block, `v4` is the initial value.
-In the loop block `ebb2`, the EBB parameter `v5` represents the value of the induction variable during each iteration.
-Finally, `v12` is computed as the induction variable value for the next iteration.
+In the example above, the loop induction variable `i` is represented as three SSA values: In `block2`, `v3` is the initial value.
+In the loop block `block3`, the EBB parameter `v4` represents the value of the induction variable during each iteration.
+Finally, `v11` is computed as the induction variable value for the next iteration.

 The `cranelift_frontend` crate contains utilities for translating from programs containing multiple assignments to the same variables into SSA form for